w3f/Grants-Program/applications/multisignature_management_tool.md

 - Design and Handle the misuse case (32h)
 - Example for the plugin integrate with backend service (24h)

-Total for worker implementation: 240 hours
+Total for worker implementation: 280 hours
-Budget: 14,400 USD
+Budget: 15,000 USD

 ### Advanced features for developers

 - Feature on switching nodes (24h)
 - Feature on reviewing the transaction details (32h)
 - Feature on query and review other signers status and the overall status (32h)
 - Feature on checking the Compatiblity and the adaptability from the source code of the target network (32h)
-- Feature on integration with blockchain browsers (24h)
+- Feature on integration with subscan (24h)
-- Feature on import/export from multisignature wallets (16h)
 - Frontend testing case (24h)
 - Example for the plugin integrate with backend service (24h)

-Total for worker implementation: 208 hours
+Total for worker implementation: 192 hours
-Budget: 12,480 USD
+Budget: 12,000 USD

 ### Deploy Tools

+- Feature on import/export from multisignature wallets (16h)
 - Docker Files and Images (8h)
 - tutorials (4h)

-Total for worker implementation: 12 hours
+Total for worker implementation: 28 hours
-Budget: 720 USD
+Budget: 3,000 USD

 #### Total Budget: 30,000 USD